 - Australia does not have an Embassy or Consulate in Venezuela.
 The

 Canadian Embassy located in Caracas provides consular assistance to Australians in Venezuela.
-The Canadian Embassy has temporarily closed its office as its location is close to protest areas.
-It has moved to an appointment only service, limiting assistance in an emergency.
-This service includes the issuance of
+The Canadian Embassy has temporarily closed its office (as its location is close to protest areas) and has moved to an appointment only service, limiting assistance in an emergency.
+This service, which continues to be provided, includes the issuance of

 Provisional Travel Documents.
 The